ADRE9/amlajan-server_quart/Readme.md

-[PUT] /{<string:pid>}/updateProfile
+[PATCH] /updateProfile

-    -parameter : pass the id of the user along with request given below
+    -parameter : uid(pass the uid of the provider as a header)

     -request : {
-        "name":"",
-        "contact_number":"",
+        "displayName":"",
+        "phoneNumber":"",
         "email":"",
         "lat":,
         "long":
     }

     -response : returns the updated user object

+[DELETE] /deleteProvider

+    -parameter : uid(pass the uid of the provider as a header) -response :  "User deleted successfully",200